 The third type of heat transfer is conduction, where solid objects are heated up.
 Think of like a spoon in hot tea.
 The spoon is room temperature before being submerged.
 Then, once in the hot tea, the spoon immediately takes on the heat.
 Not only that, but even the part that isn’t in the tea gradually heats up.
 This happens to the glass of your windows.
 The exterior of the glass heats up because of radiant heat, but then the heat is conducted through the glass to the interior, where it easily allows the interior air to increase in temperature.

 There are a number of reasons homeowners choose to cover their windows.
 Here in Minnesota, energy efficiency is a big one.
-We want to show you ways to keep your home cool in summer, but the truth is, energy efficient window coverings are important for year-round comfort.
+We want to show you ways to keep your home cool in summer, but the truth is that comfort and insulation matter year-round.
+If you’re interested in products specifically designed to improve window insulation, explore our Insulated Shades solutions page.

 Do Window Coverings Reduce Heat Gain?